Moving to Australia

 Australia has very strict rules about what can and cannot be brought into the country.
 The government import guidelines are out in place to protect the ecosystem as Australia has a high dependence on their crops and harvests.
 Furthermore, they are dedicated to protecting the citizens of the country.
 The following items are prohibited:

-• Dangerous breeds of dogs
+- Dangerous breeds of dogs

-• Psychoactive substances
+- Psychoactive substances

-• Suicide devices
+- Suicide devices

 The following items are restricted.
 This means you will need written permissions to bring the goods into the country:

-• Antibiotics
+- Antibiotics

-• Cat and dog fur products
+- Cat and dog fur products

-• Drugs and narcotics
+- Drugs and narcotics

-• Endangered animals and plants
+- Endangered animals and plants

-• Firearms and ammunition
+- Firearms and ammunition

-• Growth hormones
+- Growth hormones

-• Fish and toothfish
+- Fish and toothfish

-• Hazardous waste
+- Hazardous waste

-• Knives and daggers
+- Knives and daggers

-• Pencils or paintbrushes
+- Pencils or paintbrushes

-• Tobacco
+- Tobacco

 Pet Relocation to Australia

 We know that the prospect of life abroad without your pet(s) doesn’t bear thinking about.
 Pets are part of the family and no home in Australia is complete without them.
-Britannia work in partnership with a specialist shipper of animals who will be able to assist you in getting your pets to Australia, including all required vaccinations and documentation needed.
-Australia is very strict about the import of animals so utilising the skills of our trusted partner will save any anguish.
+Britannia works in partnership with a specialist shipper of animals who will be able to assist you in getting your pets to Australia, including all required vaccinations and documentation needed.
+Australia is very strict about the import of animals so utilising the skills of our trusted partner will save any stress.

 Most pets will require the following:

-• To be a minimum of 12 weeks of age
+- To be a minimum of 12 weeks of age

-• Microchip
+- Microchip

-• Pet passport
+- Pet passport

-• Rabies vaccination
+- Rabies vaccination

-• Tapeworm treatment (dogs only)
+- Tapeworm treatment (dogs only)

 Importing a Car into Australia

-Money Transfer
+Money Transfer in Australia

 When relocating, you will almost certainly need to transfer money from the UK to Australia or make international payments before your arrival.
-Britannia International Movers can recommend reputable foreign currency exchange services to help protect you from exchange rate fluctuations, and save you time and money on international payments.
+Britannia International Movers can recommend reputable foreign currency exchange services to help protect you from exchange rate fluctuations and save you time and money on international payments.

 Travelling to Australia from the UK